 Good note-taking and organizational skills are essential in successfully negotiating a personal injury claim.
 Written documentation of important facts, statements, and how your injuries have affected your life will result in a higher settlement offer.

 As soon as you are able, begin writing your notes.
+Use this accident notes checklist so you don’t miss anything.
 Don’t worry about trying to evaluate what might be “important.”
 Everything about the accident and its effect on your life is important.
 Don’t leave anything out.

 Your notes should include: